nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Expected output:
 ```
-Thank you and see you next time
+Thank you, hope you had a great workout!!!
 ```

 ## FAQ